 Nike brand president resigns; company probes workplace complaints

-REUTERS: Nike Inc's namesake brand President Trevor Edwards has resigned and will retire in August, a company spokeswoman said on Thursday.
+NEW YORK: Nike Inc's namesake brand President Trevor Edwards has resigned and will retire in August, a company spokeswoman said on Thursday (Mar 15).

-Earlier on Thursday the Wall Street Journal, citing an internal memo, reported that Nike had received in recent weeks reports of "behavior occurring within our organization that do not reflect our core values of inclusivity, respect and empowerment."
+Earlier on Thursday, the Wall Street Journal, citing an internal memo, reported that Nike had received in recent weeks reports of "behavior occurring within our organisation that do not reflect our core values of inclusivity, respect and empowerment."

 There has been "conduct inconsistent with Nike's core values and against our code of conduct," the spokeswoman said, adding that there have been no direct allegations of misconduct against Edwards.